getgrav/grav-learn/pages/11.troubleshooting/07.common-problems/docs.md

 If at this point it's still not working, get in touch, or report back if you were pointed here via chat/forum.

 Also, check the CLI command is working, by opening a SSH connection to the server and running `bin/gpm index` and check if it's just inside Admin that you get this error, or in the command line too.

+## Not-so-common problems

+### "Invalid security token" popup in Admin

+If you are constantly getting an "Invalid security token" red popup in the Admin dashboard, try clearing your browser cookies, that should resolve the issue.